rgeraldes24/solc/docs/layout-of-source-files.rst

 The :ref:`build instructions<smt_solvers_build>` explain how to activate this option.
 It is activated for the Ubuntu PPA releases in most versions, but not for the Docker images, Windows binaries or the statically-built Linux binaries.
-It can be activated for solc-js via the `smtCallback <https://github.com/ethereum/solc-js#example-usage-with-smtsolver-callback>`_ if you have an SMT solver installed locally and run solc-js via node (not via the browser).
+It can be activated for hypc-js via the `smtCallback <https://github.com/ethereum/solc-js#example-usage-with-smtsolver-callback>`_ if you have an SMT solver installed locally and run hypc-js via node (not via the browser).

 If you use ``pragma experimental SMTChecker;``, then you get additional :ref:`safety warnings<formal_verification>` which are obtained by querying an